 There are two types of hunters in the world.
-Those that want to conquer the nature in all its ferocity and those who settle for less.
+Those that want to conquer nature in all its ferocity and those who settle for less.
 If you are one of those people who wish to face the wilderness head on, there is no more exhilarating hunt than a bear hunt.

 Choosing a breed

-First off is to understand that certain dog species work best when hunting certain game.
+First off is to understand that certain dog breeds work best when hunting certain game.
 When it comes to bear hunting dogs, there are a number of good options.
 Though some hunters prefer to use Beagles, your best are the hunting hounds like Rhodesian ridgeback, English Coon Hounds, Plott Hounds, and others.

 When choosing the best bear hunting dog, you need to take into account a dog’s stamina, ability to swim, aggressiveness, obedience, etc. If you want to turn your dog into a true hunting companion, you will need to train him.
 Here are some ideas on how to do it properly.